 When selecting a mattress, consider the following:

 Research into the benefits or risks of sleeping on a soft mattress is limited.
-One review found that a self-adjusted medium-firm mattress may provide optimal sleep comfort and spinal alignment.

 However, individual preferences and health needs may play a role in whether a soft mattress is beneficial to sleep quality.
 Research and testing different mattresses can help a person decide whether a soft mattress will suit them.